TaleSpin: Synopsis

-TaleSpin is primarily set in the city of Cape Suzette (a pun on the dish Crêpe Suzette).
+TaleSpin is set in the fictional city of Cape Suzette (a pun on the dish Crêpe Suzette).
 The city lies on an unnamed island, in an unspecified body of water, on a large harbor or bay enclosed by a high cliff wall.
 A single cleft in the wall is the harbor's only means of access.
 The cleft is guarded by anti-aircraft artillery, preventing flying rabble-rousers or air pirates from entering the city.
-The characters in the world of TaleSpin are anthropomorphic animals, though normal wild animals exist as well.
+The characters in the world of TaleSpin are anthropomorphic animals, though normal wild and domestic animals exist as well.
 The time frame of the series is never specifically addressed, but the helicopter, television, and jet engine are experimental devices.
 In the episode "Bygones", Baloo comments that "The Great War ended 20 years ago", thus suggesting that the series takes place around 1938.
-Radio is the primary mass medium, and the episode, "The Incredible Shrinking Molly" briefly alludes to the characters having never heard of television.
+Radio is the primary mass medium and the episode "The Incredible Shrinking Molly" briefly alludes to the characters having never heard of television.

-The series centers on the adventures of bush pilot, Baloo the bear, whose air cargo freight business, "Baloo's Air Service", is taken up by Rebecca Cunningham who has a young daughter named Molly.
-Upon his default on delinquent bills with the bank, and his perceived irresponsibility in running a business by Rebecca, she takes over the business and renames it "Higher for Hire", making her Baloo’s boss.
-An orphan boy and former air pirate, the ambitious grizzly bear Kit Cloudkicker, attaches to Baloo and becomes his navigator.
+The series centers on the adventures of bush pilot Baloo the bear, whose air cargo freight business "Baloo's Air Service" is taken up by Rebecca Cunningham who has a young daughter named Molly.
+Upon his default on delinquent bills with the bank and his perceived irresponsibility in running a business by Rebecca, she takes over the business and renames it "Higher for Hire", making her Baloo's boss.
+An orphan boy and former air pirate, the ambitious grizzly bear cub Kit Cloudkicker, attaches to Baloo and becomes his navigator.
 He sometimes calls Baloo "Papa Bear".
 Together, they are the crew of Higher for Hire's only aircraft, a 20-year-old modified Conwing L-16 (a fictitious twin-boom cargo plane using elements from the Fairchild C-82 transport, Grumman G-21 Goose amphibian, and a Consolidated PBY-3) named the Sea Duck.
-The series follows the ups and downs of Higher for Hire and its staff, sometimes in the vein of old action-adventure film serials of the 1930s and 1940s, like the Tailspin Tommy movies, and contemporary variations, such as Raiders of the Lost Ark.
+The series follows the ups and downs of Higher for Hire and its staff, sometimes in the vein of old action-adventure film serials of the 1930s and 1940s, like the Tailspin Tommy films, and contemporary variations, such as Raiders of the Lost Ark.

-Their adventures often involve encounters with a gang of air pirates led by Don Karnage, as well as with representatives of Thembria (a parody of the Stalinist Soviet Union inhabited by anthropomorphic Warthogs), or other, often even stranger obstacles.
-In deference to contemporary sensitivities, there is no equivalent of the Nazis in the series, although one story in Disney Adventures Magazine, "The Dogs of War!", had the heroes encounter members of the "Houn" nationality, a menacing militaristic nationality of dogs from "Hounsland" who wear uniforms that are clearly based on German ones and who speak in a mock-German accent.
+Their adventures often involve encounters with a gang of air pirates led by Don Karnage, as well as with representatives of Thembria, inhabited by anthropomorphic boars, or other, often even stranger obstacles.
+There is no equivalent of the Nazis in the series, although one story in Disney Adventures Magazine, "The Dogs of War!", had the heroes encounter members of the "Houn" nationality, a menacing militaristic nationality of dogs from "Hounsland" who wear uniforms that are based on German ones and who speak in a mock-German accent.

-The relationship between Baloo and Rebecca owes something to the screwball comedy films of the Great Depression.
-More precisely, according to Jymn Magon (co-creator of the series), the two characters were fashioned after Sam Malone and Rebecca Howe from the then-popular sitcom Cheers.
+According to Jymn Magon (co-creator of the series), the relationship between Baloo and Rebecca was fashioned after Sam Malone and Rebecca Howe from the then-popular sitcom Cheers.
+Some have suggested that their relationship bears a similarity to the screwball comedy films of the Great Depression, such as Godfrey and Irene in My Man Godfrey.